 Because of discontinuities in the record, certain inferences have to be made.
 Let us assume that Johanna Pusecker did not survive the journey.
 Karl Pusecker, a widower, married a new wife over here.
-Magdalena Ackerman became stepmother to the three boys.
+Magdalena Ackerman became a stepmother to the three boys.
 Magdalena died in 1879.
 In 1880, widower Karl married a widow with a daughter named Rosa.

 My guess is that Heinrich Mack and Karl Pusecker were brothers-in-law, Heinrich’s wife Christina having been born Pusecker.
 Maybe Johanna Pusecker was born Mack, don’t know.
-But that would make Caroline Mack and Ludewich Pusecker first cousins.
+But that would make Caroline Mack and Ludewich Pusecker's first cousins.